-With the start of the Fairgrounds racing season beginning on Thanksgiving Day leading the way and Twelfth Night festivities taking us into Carnival, winter rolls into New Orleans with a flourish.
+With the start of the Fairgrounds racing season beginning on Thanksgiving Day leading the way and Twelfth Night festivities taking us into Carnival, winter rolls into the city with a flourish.
 Christmas is a special time in the Crescent City.

 And, really, what is Christmas without caroling?
 Join the residents of the French Quarter (and usually several local celebrities) for caroling in Jackson Square.
 Song sheets and candles are provided and it is a truly magnificent sight to see: thousands of candlelit faces framed by the facade of St. Louis Cathedral.
 The date this year is Dec.
-18 and you can find more information here.
+18 .

 Is their a gourmand on your gift list this year?
 The city abounds with food-related events this time of year, and our markets are bursting at the seams with local produce and live music.
 A French tradition, the Reveillon dinner, has been revived by some of the city’s best restaurants, allowing you to toast the holidays in style.
 As the ad says, “Want a white Christmas?
 Have a beignet!”

 We are a Creole town, and maybe you’re looking for a more Cajun inspired holiday treat.
 Take the short drive out of town to Lutcher, LA, for the annual Festival of the Bonfires.
 This St. James Parish tradition is a prelude to the bonfires that are lit on the levees on Christmas Eve to guide Papa Noel down the Mississippi to good Cajun boys and girls.